Menu

 Is Premises Liability the Same as Negligence in DC?

 Premises liability is a form of negligence specific to personal injury claims regarding someone else’s property.
-Proving negligence in a DC premises liability is impacted based upon factors like your right to be on the property, the knowledge of potential harm by the property owner, and the amount of time that has elapsed since the injury occurred.
-If you get into an accident on someone else’s property, it may be caused by negligence.
+Proving negligence in a DC premises liability is based upon factors like your right to be on the property, the knowledge of potential harm by the property owner, and the amount of time that has elapsed since the injury occurred.
+If you get into a serious accident on someone else’s property, it may be caused by negligence.
 You will need a knowledgeable DC premises liability lawyer to help with your claim.

 Contact Us Today to Schedule